infiniteflight/infiniteflight-docs/manual/atc-user-interface/atis.md

 ---
 id: atis
 title: ATIS
-meta: Learn how to use ATIS in Air Traffic Control mode in Infinite Flight
+meta: Learn how to use ATIS in Air Traffic Control mode in Infinite Flight.
 order: 2

 ---